 The court that appointed you guardian approves any settlement.
 We work with guardians or parents to prepare a demand that represents the full value of the claim.

-Meinhart and Smith can also work with children’s parents or guardians to establish annuities or college funds, with a careful eye for reducing tax liability to ensure that future funds are available.
+Meinhart, Smith & Manning, PLLC can also work with children’s parents or guardians to establish annuities or college funds, with a careful eye for reducing tax liability to ensure that future funds are available.

 In the case of disabled children, we can assist with establishing a trust to protect benefits, such as SSI (Supplemental Income) or Medicaid.
 It is important to know that if your child recovers money and trusts are not established and administered properly, government benefits can be jeopardized.

-Call Meinhart, Manning & Smith at (877) 776-1219 to find out more about how we can help you plan for your child(ren)’s best interests.
+Call Meinhart, Smith & Manning, PLLC at (502) 589-2700 to find out more about how we can help you plan for your child(ren)’s best interests.